 When the COVID pandemic came to Australia and state and territory governments introduced restrictions businesses were forced to stop or limit trading.
-This has a flow on effect to employees who faced the prospect of reduced hours or redundancy.
+This has a flow on effect to employees who faced the prospect of reduced hours, stand downs or redundancy.

 In response, the Commonwealth Government introduced the Jobkeeper scheme with the stated aim of keeping employees employed during a time when employers often had severely reduced revenue.
 The trade-off was that any employee who qualified for Jobkeeper was subject to directions which would normally be illegal, such as directions to stand down or reduce hours or move jobs.

 However, employees who did not qualify for Jobkeeer were still subject to the general law and therefore was not a general right to stand the employee down or reduce hours.

 The general position, both according to the Fair Work Act 2009 (Cth) and most employment contracts, is that if an employee is able to work the employer must provide them with work and pay them.
 Section 524(c) of Fair Work Act 2009 (Cth) allows a stand down in the event of ‘a stoppage of work for any cause for which the employer cannot reasonably be held responsible’ however this has limited application.

 A stoppage means just that – it is a stoppage but not a reduction.
 For example, if an employee works at a gym as a personal trainer which cannot open due to government restrictions there is a stoppage, however if a barista works at a café which has its output reduced to 20% of normal, there is no stoppage but simply a reduction.

 If there is a reduction in the need for employees then a business must proceed with redundancies or pay the employees – there is no right to stand down an employee.